art19/cookbook-nginx-repo/README.md

 is supported by this cookbook and can be used to override attributes in this cookbook.

+- `['nginx-repo']['debian']['supported-codenames']`
+  - _Type:_ Hash
+  - _Description:_

+    Debian-ish platform support for this cookbook and the NGINX repository.
+    Designed to be a private attribute however it can be overridden in the case NGINX supports additional platforms and this cookbook has not been updated yet.

+    This check was implemented as a result of the repo could be successfully installed yet not be valid for a given platform and an NGINX package could be successfully installed as a result of it being available natively on the platform it which it was run which results in a false positive for the consumer of the cookbook.

+    The hash key is the codename of the OS/version.
+If the hash value evaluates to true, the OS/version is considered supported.
+  - _Default:_

+    ```ruby
+    {
+      squeeze: true,  # Debian 6.x
+      wheezy:  true,  # Debian 7.x
+      jessie:  true,  # Debian 8.x
+      lucid:   true,  # Ubuntu 10.04
+      precise: true,  # Ubuntu 12.04
+      trusty:  true,  # Ubuntu 14.04
+      utopic:  true   # Ubuntu 14.10
+    }
+    ```
 - `['nginx-repo']['nginx-stable']['apt']['uri']`
   - _Type:_ String
   - _Description:_ URI of NGINX Stable Repo